sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 For example, a chance number of 2 would mean a 50% chance that any given eligible node will get bonemealed.
 A chance number of 16 would be a 6.25% chance, and a chance number of 25 would be 2%.

+Since WorldEditAdditions v1.12, a percentage chance is also supported.
+This is denoted by suffixing a number with a percent sign (e.g. `//bonemeal 1 25%`).

 ```
 //bonemeal
 //bonemeal 3 25
 //bonemeal 4
 //bonemeal 1 10
 //bonemeal 2 15
+//bonemeal 2 10%
 ```

 ## `//walls <replace_node>`